JimEli/linear_data_structures/README.md

 # C++ Linear Data Structures

-Lean and mean header only include files with minimal commenting and little/no error checking.
+A collection of lean and mean header only include files with minimal commenting and little to no error checking.

 * array
 * vector